franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 Cons:

 - while IAVL+ trees provide a deterministic merkle root hash, it depends on the order of transactions.

----
+- slow and inefficient

 ### What did we learn from Cosmos's cryptography

 - They follow a lot of good conventions and specifications which are from Bitcoin era and are still valid and used today.
-- Reliable cryptography on consensus side
+- Reliable cryptography on Tendermint side
 - Usage of good cryptography libraries for hashing, encryption and Ed25519.
 - The spec256k1 library they used is coming from a project which is not so reputable in cryptography development.
 - While Bitcoin used spec256k1 in 2009, one could expect Cosmos to use a less controversial elliptic curve (NSA backdoor).
-- Would like to see a better data structure for storing application's state like Sparse Merkle Tree (expected Q1 2023)
+- Would like to see a better data structures for storing application's state like Sparse Merkle Tree (expected Q1 2023), MMR in the CosmosSDK
 - Different Elliptic curves, digital signature algorithms, addresse types are used on application side and consensus side.
 It adds complexity.